edsanzd/Instacart-Grocery-Basket-Analysis-Python-/README.md

 ## 📌 Credits

-This project was developed as part of my data analytics training.
-The dataset was provided by Instacart via [The Data Incubator](https://www.instacart.com/datasets/grocery-shopping-2017).
+The dataset used in this project was originally provided by Instacart and distributed through my data analytics training program.
+It contains over **34 million records**, including customer orders, product details, and departmental information.
+All analysis, cleaning, and insights were performed independently as part of my learning journey.
+> This project is for educational purposes only.
+It does not represent Instacart or its business operations.

 ---